 Digital business cards may be a little more difficult to pin to your cork board, but according to SmallBizTrends.com's article, they're yet another aspect of the business world that has gone virtual.

 One of the big benefits of digital cards, and of digital business stationery design in general, is of course the lowering of costs.
-Since there are plenty of free apps that can help you with designing and storing, and you can send them via email, instant message, or social media, you can save a considerable amount by fully utilizing these options.
+Since there are plenty of free apps that can help you with designing email signatures and storing information, and you can send them via email, instant message, or social media.
+You can save a considerable amount by fully utilizing these options.

 Digital cards and stationery can be used to give the same information, using the same aesthetics, as their physical counterparts.
 Often, there may be more leeway with the virtual choices, as it allows you more space and perhaps some design options that may have been a little out of your budget when it came to traditional printing.